dieagus/pet-app/README.md

 # PetConnect - Pet Adoption Website

-A modern React application for pet adoption with a beautiful, responsive design and comprehensive functionality.
+A modern React application for pet adoption with a responsive design and functionality.

-## 🚀 Features
+## Features

 ### HomePage Component
 - **Modern Landing Page**: Clean, pet-themed design with gradient hero section